Proving the Limited Scalability of Centralized Distributed Optimization via a New Lower Bound Construction: Preliminaries

 \subsection{Family of distributed methods}

 In our lower bound, we focus on the family of methods described by Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}.
-This protocol takes an algorithm as input and runs the standard functions of the workers and the server: the workers compute stochastic gradients locally, the server aggregates them asynchronously and in parallel, and sends compressed information back based on the local information.
-For now, notice that we ignore the communication times from the workers to the server in Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}, assuming that $\tau_{\textnormal{w}} = 0.$ If we start considering this cost, then the following lower bounds can only increase.
+This protocol takes an algorithm as input and runs the standard functions of the workers and the server: the workers compute stochastic gradients locally, send compressed information, the server aggregates them asynchronously and in parallel, and sends compressed information back based on the local information.
+For now, we ignore the communication times from the workers to the server in Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}.

 For all $i \in [n],$ the algorithm can choose any point, based on the local information $I_i,$ at which worker~$i$ will start computing a stochastic gradient.
 It can also choose any point $s^k_i,$ based on the server’s local information $I,$ along with the corresponding compressor $\cC^k_i,$ which will be sent to worker~$i.$ This protocol captures the behavior of virtually any asynchronous optimization process with workers connected to a server.
 We work with \emph{zero-respecting} algorithms, as defined below. \begin{definition} We say that an algorithm~$A$ that follows Protocol~\ref{alg:simplified_time_multiple_oracle_protocol} is \emph{zero-respecting} if it does not explore or assign non-zero values to any coordinate unless at least one of the available local vectors contains a non-zero value in that coordinate.
 The family of such algorithms we denote as $\mathcal{A}_{\textnormal{zr}}.$ \end{definition} This is the standard assumption \citep{carmon2020lower} that generalizes the family of methods working with the span of vectors \citep{nesterov2018lectures} and holds for the majority of methods, including \algname{GD}, \algname{Adam} \citep{kingma2014adam}, \algname{DORE} \citep{liu2020double}, \algname{EF21-P} \citep{gruntkowska2023ef21}, \algname{MARINA-P}, and \algname{M3} \citep{gruntkowskaimproving}.